 - Roi Singh - "Tight-Aggressive" style.
 Cautious about playing hands, but often bets more.

 - Lily Sun - "Rock" style.
 Very cautious about playing hands.
 Unlocked after defeating Mel and Roi.

 - Marshall Starr - "Calculator" style.

 - Daisy Deuce - "Shark" style.
 Unlocked after defeating Johnny and Marshall.

-Full House Poker features a bi-weekly live tournament known as "Texas Heat".
+For a few years, Full House Poker featured a bi-weekly live tournament known as "Texas Heat".
 During these events, players have 28 minutes to earn as much experience points as they can while progressing through the table ranks in their pre-determined 30-man game (which include bots and other players).
 While this is going on, they are ranked with all other players by their allotted experience point gain.

 At the end of each tournament, the stats are tallied and players earn chips, experience points, and special in-game customization based on their overall ranking, resulting table tier, and their chip payroll compared to the other nine players of the resulting table.